Wednesday 29 June, 2016 13.00 EDT

 Researchers are not certain why bone thinning may occur in some people exposed to tenofovir.
 One theory is that bones became thinner because tenofovir appears to have caused the kidneys to malfunction.
 The kidneys filter blood, putting waste materials into the urine and returning nutrients back to the blood.
 In the cases of tenofovir-associated bone loss, damaged kidneys may not be able to restore bone-building nutrients back to the blood.

-Bear in mind that some people with HIV can develop thinner-than-normal bones without ever using tenofovir.
+Bear in mind that some people can develop thinner-than-normal bones without ever using tenofovir.
 It may be useful for you to discuss with your doctor the possibility of having bone density assessments done before you begin taking tenofovir or any other anti-HIV therapy.
 If your bones are thin, your doctor may suggest that you increase your intake of calcium and vitamin D3.
 Regular monitoring of bone density may also be useful.

-There are no well-controlled studies of Truvada in pregnant HIV-positive women.
-Therefore, the manufacturer recommends that Truvada “should be used in pregnant women only if the potential benefits outweigh the potential risks.”
+The manufacturer recommends that Truvada “should be used in pregnant women only if the potential benefits outweigh the potential risks.”

 5. Skin discolouration